szymon2024/Two-distances-intersection-plugin/README.md

 Help is in twodistancesintersectionplugin-1.0.16-docs-en.zip.
 It can be downloaded and unzipped.
 Then open Index.html in web browser.

-[pl] Do zainstalowania polskiej wersji pobierz twodistancesintersectionplugin-1.0-16-pl.zip
+[pl] Do zainstalowania wtyczki w polskiej wersji pobierz twodistancesintersectionplugin-1.0-16-pl.zip